Dense and comeager conjugacy classes in zero-dimensional dynamics: Introduction

-We remark that these techniques cannot work for $\Z^d$: it follows from the work of Hochman~\cite{Hochman2012} that sofic minimal subshifts are not dense in this case and the following problem remains open. \begin{question} Does there exist a comeager conjugacy class in $\Xi_\Min(\Z^d)$ for $d \geq 2$? \end{question}
+We remark that these techniques cannot work for $\Z^d$ when $d\geq 2$: it follows from the work of Hochman~\cite{Hochman2012} that sofic minimal subshifts are not dense in this case and the following problem remains open. \begin{question} Does there exist a comeager conjugacy class in $\Xi_\Min(\Z^d)$ for $d \geq 2$? \end{question}

 Next we turn to finding the correct generalization of Hochman's result that the generic minimal $\Z$-action is isomorphic to the universal odometer.
 We recall that the \df{universal odometer} (or the \df{universal profinite action} of $\Z$) is the action of $\Z$ on its profinite completion by translation (the \df{profinite completion} of a group is the compact group obtained by taking the inverse limit of all of its finite quotients).
-By \autoref{intro:th:min-actions-comeager-ex}, this is equivalent to the finite $\Z$-subshifts being dense among all minimal subshifts.

-There is a natural generalization of this action to the free group (namely, the profinite completion of $\bF_d$) but there is an obvious obstruction for its being generic: profinite actions are \df{pmp} (i.e., preserve a probability measure), and the subset of minimal pmp actions is closed in $\Xi_\Min(G)$ and it is proper if $G$ is non-amenable.
-It turns out that this is the only obstruction (cf. \autoref{th:min-pmp-free-group}).
+There is a natural generalization of this action to the free group (namely, the profinite completion of $\bF_d$) but there is an obvious obstruction to its being generic: profinite actions are \df{pmp} (i.e., preserve a Borel probability measure), and the subset of minimal pmp actions is closed in $\Xi_\Min(G)$ and it is proper if $G$ is not amenable.
+It turns out that this is the only obstruction (see \autoref{th:min-pmp-free-group}).